T3ll3S-05/Xilinx-14.7-Windows-10-11-fix/README.md

 2. Before proceeding with the installation, execute the `xilinx_14.7_fix.bat` file as **Administrator**.
 3. Continue with the installation process as usual.
 4. Around 91% progress, the WebTalk process (`xwebtalk.exe`) will be triggered.
    - The script will automatically terminate this process to prevent the installation from freezing.
+   - After that, the script will replace certain DLLs in the `Xilinx` directory.
-5. After installation is complete, open **Manage Xilinx Licenses** and install the license file.
+5. After installation is complete, open **Manage Xilinx Licenses** and install your license file.

 ---